V-Sekai/manuals/decisions/20240708-vsekai-my-life-as-a-queen.md

 ## The Context

-> Welcome to the second Godot XR Game Jam!
->
-> This game jam is organized by the Godot XR Community and offers a fun opportunity to build something using Godot's XR capabilities.
+The second Godot XR Game Jam is organized by the Godot XR Community is occuring on July 8th 2024 and the jam theme is: **Relaxation!**
->
-> Godot XR offers a lightweight entry into making XR games.
-With the expected release of Godot 4.3, there are loads of improvements, especially around AR-related features.
->
-> The theme for this game jam is: **Relaxation!**

 ## The Problem Statement